-BUMBLE SHAREHOLDER ALERT: CLAIMSFILER Reminds Investors with Losses in Excess of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Bumble Inc. - BMBL
+BUMBLE SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Bumble Inc. - BMBL

-NEW ORLEANS, Feb.
-25, 2022 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have untilMarch 25, 2022 to file lead plaintiff applications in a securities class action lawsuit against Bumble Inc. (NasdaqGS: BMBL), if they purchased the Company's Class A common stock directly in its September 2021 secondary public stock offering (the "SPO").
+NEW ORLEANS, March 01, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have untilMarch 25, 2022 to file lead plaintiff applications in a securities class action lawsuit against Bumble Inc. (NasdaqGS: BMBL), if they purchased the Company’s Class A common stock directly in its September 2021 secondary public stock offering (the “SPO”).
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help